Camp Staff Positions

 Unit Leaders oversee camper Units in Kreative Kangaroos, Junior Camp, Unit D and Senior Camp.
 Unit Leaders need to be experienced teachers or have equivalent experience and have a solid understanding of child development.
 Unit Leaders are responsible for overseeing a group of children as well as implementing a child-centered program.
 Under the guidance of the Camp Director, the Unit Leader develops the schedule and the structure of the program for the whole Unit.
 For the older Units, the Unit Leader needs to be specialized in a specific field.
 All Unit Leaders will be supervising Head Counselors, Counselors, Counselors in Training, and Community Service Counselors.
 Unit Leaders communicate with parents as needed.

-Head Counselors must be at least twenty years old, majoring in education, or a college graduate, or have equivalent educational experience and training.
+Head Counselors must be at least twenty one years old, majoring in education and have completed their student teaching; or a college graduate with equivalent educational experience and training.
 They have responsibility for program planning, execution, and evaluation of their Unit’s program, plus homeroom responsibilities for children.
 Each Head Counselor works with a Counselor and perhaps a Counselor in Training.

 Counselors must be a high school graduate and should have experience working with children.
 They help the Head Counselors execute the program in a specific age group or subject area.